sanyashetty/sanyashetty/README.md

+## Hi, I'm Sanya!

-I'm Sanya and I'm currently a junior at the University of Pennsylvania studying Computer Science.
+I'm currently a junior at the University of Pennsylvania studying Computer Science.
 I'm primarily interested in full-stack application development, but I'm hoping to learn more about machine learning and AI as well.

 #### About me